SiliconLabs/wisun-br-linux/README.md

 You can copy and edit it.
 You will notice that you need certificates and keys to authenticate your network's Wi-SUN nodes.
 The generation of these files is described in [[Generate Wi-SUN PKI]].
-For now, you can use the certificates examples installed in `/usr/local/share/doc/wsbrd/examples/`.
+For now, you can use the certificate examples installed in `/usr/local/share/doc/wsbrd/examples/`.

 You also must provide the path of the UART representing your RCP device.